 Step 5: Use Your Transcript

-- Full timestamped transcript — click any line to jump in the video
+- Full timestamped transcript.
+Click any line to jump in the video

-- Flashcards — for knowledge-heavy Loom content like training or tutorials
+- Flashcards for training or tutorial content

 Step 6: Export or Share